kylehakala/home-assistant.io/source/_integrations/roomba.markdown

 To find your `pmap_id`, the `user_pmapv_id`, and the `region_id` and `type` associated with each of your rooms and zones, you can to intiate a job from the iRobot app and retrieve the information from Home Assistant logs.

 1. Enable debug logging for the Roomba integration (you will disable this at the end).
-2. In the iRobot app, start a new job using your target regions (i.e., rooms or zones).
+2. In the iRobot app, start a new job using your target regions (rooms or zones).
 3. Go to Home Assistant **Settings** > **System** > **Logs**.
 4. Select **Show raw logs** from the three-dots menu.
 5. In the search box on the Logs page, search for `lastCommand` and locate the most recent entry containing the "start" command.